-- bracket: the square brackets specification. - dot: the two dots specification.

-- auto: the default.
+- bracket: the square brackets specification. - dot: the two dots specification. - auto: the default.
 Setting auto means that: - either the dot or the bracket specification are accepted as input, - the dot specification is used for output.

-The chosen groupingsyntax option can be made persistent by adding it to the .cm/cmsh/.cmshrc file (section 2.5.1).
+The chosen groupingsyntax option can be made persistent by adding it to the cmshrc dotfiles, or to /etc/cmshrc (section 2.5.1).

 '''

-[root@bright70 ~]# cat .cm/cmsh/.cmshrc
+[root@bright71 ~]# cat .cm/cmsh/.cmshrc

 groupingsyntax auto

 '''